dmccreary/geometry-course/docs/sims/templates/index.md

-We also use a template that allows us to position the animation at any specific part of a web page with other content around the simulation.
+We also use a template that allows us to position the animation at any specific part of a web page using a iFrame with other content around the simulation.

 We also prefer a minimalistic approach that allows a simulation to be placed directly in a web page